-Surfing around reading some of the comments players have made, it does sound like the App itself might be a little sluggish and/or your ability to play depends on how new your phone is.
-As I am not a US citizen, hence cannot register to play, I did not find this out first hand.
+Surfing around and reading some of the comments players have made, it does sound like the App itself might be a little sluggish, and/or your ability to play depends on how new your phone is.
+As I am not a US citizen, I couldn’t register to play, I did not find this out firsthand.

 Lastly at Lucktastic